robert/robert.github.com/_posts/2100-01-01-systems-design.md

 +-----------+      +-----------+
 ```

 Note that database replication is not the same concept as making database backups.
-Replication happens in (close to) realtime, and is designed to deal on-the-fly with isolated problems in your production systems.
-Database backups are performed on a schedule (for example, once a day), and the copies of the data are stored separately, away from your production systems.
+Replication happens in (close to) realtime, and is designed to deal on-the-fly with isolated problems in your live (or *production*) systems.
+Database backups are performed on a schedule (for example, once a day), and the copies of the data are stored separately, away from production systems.
 Backups are designed as a final safeguard against widespread, catastrophic data loss, as might happen if all your data centers burned down.

 Pretend that you work in the call centre of a big bank, where people are constantly calling you up in order to send money transfers and ask about their current balance.
 Replication is the equivalent of hurriedly writing down transfer details into multiple books, as you receive them, just in case you lose one of the books.
 Making backups is the equivalent of photocopying those books once a day and storing the copies in your filing cabinet.